silverstillisntgold/chachacha/README.md

 to use Chacha directly, as it's normally paired with Poly1305 for authentication.

-Documentation is non-existent at the moment (working on it), and the public API needs significant improvement (it's kind of unusable right now).
+Documentation is non-existent at the moment (working on it), and the public API needs significant improvement (it's kind of dogshit right now).

 [`ya-rand`]: https://crates.io/crates/ya-rand